Fuzhou people

-Fuzhou people (福州人; Foochow Romanized: Hók-ciŭ-nè̤ng), also known as Foochowese, Hokchew, Hokchia, Hokchiu, Fuzhou Shiyi people (福州十邑人), Eastern Min or Mindong are a subgroup of Han Chinese of either Fuzhou and Mindong regions and the Gutian and Pingnan counties of Fujian province and Matsu Islands in Taiwan.
+Fuzhou people (Note: Foochowese, Hokchew, Hokchia, Hokchiu, Fuzhou Shiyi people (福州十邑人), Eastern Min, or Mindong) (福州人 (Fúzhōu rén); Fuzhou romanization: Hók-ciŭ-nè̤ng) are a subgroup of Han Chinese of either Fuzhou and Mindong regions and the Gutian and Pingnan counties of Fujian province and Matsu Islands in Taiwan.
 Fuzhou people are a part of the Min Chinese-speaking group that speaks Eastern Min or specifically Fuzhou dialect.
 There is also a significant overseas Fuzhou population, particularly distributed in Japan, United States (Fuzhou Americans), Canada, Australia, New Zealand, Malaysia, Indonesia and the United Kingdom.

 Native location of Fuzhounese people—includes Gutian County and Pingnan County which are unrepresented in this map.

 Language

 Fuzhou dialect is a tonal language that has extensive sandhi rules in the initials, rimes, and tones.
 These complicated rules make Fuzhou dialect one of the most difficult Chinese varieties.

 Dialects

 List of dialects of the Fuzhou language (福州話的方言):